 If you’re buying on a budget, you probably aren’t going to get a very sophisticated machine.
 It might be downright crude.
 Look for an espresso machine that is pretty simple to use.
 It won’t have a lot of knobs, dials, or buttons to do this or that.
 It’ll probably just be a pretty basic, straightforward operation.
 When shopping on a budget, make sure that operating your machine is a straightforward job.

 You’re shopping on a budget for a reason, and that reason is that you don’t want to spend a lot of money.
-When shopping for a budget espresso machine, keep price in mind.
-You probably don’t want to just buy the cheapest version that’s for sale, but you’ll want to place a premium on achieving for-dollar value.
+When shopping for one of the best cheap espresso machines out there, keep price in mind.
+However, you probably don’t want to just buy the cheapest version that’s for sale, but you’ll want to place a premium on achieving for-dollar value.

 We also wrote these guides for you: